VenRaaS/Horae/README.md

 ## Class relationship between sub_callback and plugin module
 * An object of sub_callback is a broker which receives the specified subscription event and spawns the plugin object under the certain condictions.
-* All plugin inherit from `threading.Thread`, each of them process the task in it own thread.
+* All plugin inherit from `threading.Thread`, each of them process the task in its own thread.
-* The plugin contains a TaskStatus field which indicates the status of the current plugin and the plugin be terminated only if its status is equal to `EnumState.END`.
+* A plugin contains a TaskStatus field which indicates the status of the current plugin and the plugin be terminated only if its status is equal to `EnumState.END`.

 <img src="https://raw.githubusercontent.com/VenRaaS/Horae/master/doc/img/uml_sub_callback_and_plugin.PNG" alt="sub_callback and plugin" width="500">